diomac/php-api-rest/README.md

 * 5 - Whenever a route is executed, the class holding the route will be instantiated and inherit the following attributes:

-A Request object with the methods:
+A Diomac\API\Request object with the methods:

 ```
 $this->request->getParams() // returns the parameters of the URL and $_GET